 Background.
 Covenant enforcement is an essential part of association management and an implied, if not directly stated, requirement of covenants.
-However, unlike City and County ordinances or State law, covenants do not provide any direct enforcement authority.
+However, unlike city and county ordinances or state law, covenants do not provide any direct enforcement authority.
 Ultimately, covenants can be enforced by action at law, but lawsuits and other legal actions are expensive, time consuming, and the judicial process inherently unpredictable.
 The following procedure is designed to move the covenant enforcement effort along swiftly while giving a homeowner ample time to respond and react.
 The essential objective of the process is to engage a homeowner.
-Ignoring the Association when it initiates this procedure quickly becomes a financial and legal burden for an unresponsive homeowner.
+Ignoring the Association when it initiates this procedure can quickly become a burden for an unresponsive homeowner.
 The costs associated with this procedure will be billed to the homeowner's account, creating the opportunity to file a claim of lien and take other collection actions against the homeowner.